simonmeister/old-motion-rcnn/README.md

 - run `tools/create_tfrecords.py` with each `--dataset`/`--split` combination you need

 ## Usage
-- run `python test/cityscapes.py` to visualize the cityscapes dataset
 - run `python tools/trainval.py` for training
 - run `python tools/test.py` for testing
+- run `python test/cityscapes.py` to visualize the cityscapes dataset
+- run `python test/anchors.py` to visualize anchors for different levels

 ## Acknowledgments
 - The code in `lib/nms` and `lib/boxes` is taken without changes from